oerg866/win98-quickinstall/README.md

 # Preparing a Windows 98 / ME installation for packaging

-- Install Windows 98 in a virtual machine or emulator, just as you want it.
+- Install Windows 98 / ME in a virtual machine or emulator, just as you want it.
   I recommend using 86Box using the following configuration:

   - Machine: